Homemade Butternut Squash Ravioli

 This post may include affiliate links, meaning I will earn a small commission if you purchase through my link.
 Affiliate Disclaimer.

 Homemade Butternut Squash Ravioli is one of our favorite ravioli recipes!
-This recipe combines the rich sweet flavors of roasted butternut squash with the delicate texture of homemade pasta.
+Once fall arrives, I make enough to enjoy right away and to freeze for later.
+This recipe combines the rich, sweet flavors of roasted butternut squash with the delicate texture of homemade pasta.
 Top it with a light pancetta and herb sauce for a restaurant-quality meal at home.

 A blue bowl of ravioli topped with diced pancetta.